-Our favourite product from their range is the original RumbleRoller, a full-on, tough piece of kit which is built to last as well as get deep into the muscles.
+Our favourite product from their range is the original RumbleRoller, a full-on, tough piece of kit that is built to last as well as get deep into the muscles.
 You can choose between three different length options as well as three levels of hardness, dependent on where and how you plan to use it (longest for when youâre at home/need the best range of movement and hardest from when youâre a seasoned ârollerâ).

 How does it feel?

 If youâre looking for a roller thatâs going to push deep into those aches and pains, then the RumbleRoller original is a great option.
 Not as good as the Lululemon for getting deep into the whole muscle, but the design is perfect for tackling really specific areas.
 It's also one of the sturdiest and toughest options we've tried.
 It'll last you for years.